Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality: Discussion

 which can be viewed as a parameterized version of \Eqref{eq: LSTD}.
 When it comes to A/B testing, it's then evident that one can split trajectories to fit the value function by solving this optimization problem.
 Additionally, information can still be shared for local treatments, allowing the construction of richer datasets and improving efficiency. \textbf{Episodic Setting. }Another commonly used framework is the episodic MDP.
 In this scenario, multiple independent samples of the MDP can be obtained.
-For instance, the company in Example~\ref{exp: CLV} might assume that certain customer groups share the same transition matrix.
-This allows for the observation of multiple trajectories, enabling the inference of the value function by aggregating data from these various episodes.
-Given this context, it's natural to consider extending the concept of Information Sharing as a more sophisticated approach to data pooling in these scenarios.
-This extension could potentially lead to more efficient and accurate value function estimation by leveraging similarities across different episodes while accounting for their unique characteristics.
+In section~\ref{sec: exp_sepsis}, each patients can be viewed as one such independent MDP.
+We thus empirically demonstrate that IS is also effective for episodic MDPs and brings about substantial variance reduction.
+We leave it to future work to derive rigorous theoretical guarantees for information sharing under episodic MDPs. \textbf{Policy Optimization. }Most RL literature on finding optimal policy (e.g. \citealt{azar2017minimax,jin2018qlearning,li2024q}) does not impose structural assumption on the action set.
+Given our modeling of treatment locality, a natural question is whether this structure can also be leveraged to improve the sample efficiency for policy optimization.